sindresorhus/file-type/readme.md

 //=> {ext: 'png', mime: 'image/png'}
 ```

-or from a remote location:
+Or from a remote location:

 ```js
 const http = require('http');